dayton-nyamai/MLCreditRiskModeling/README.md

-# Unleashing the Power of Machine Learning for Credit Risk Modeling
+# Unleashing the Power of ML for Credit Risk Modeling

 Welcome to the MLCreditRiskModeling repository!
 This project aims  to develop a credit risk modeling system using machine learning techniques.
 The goal is to accurately predict the likelihood of a borrower defaulting on their credit obligations.
 By leveraging the power of machine learning algorithms, we can analyze large amounts of data and identify patterns that can help us make informed decisions about creditworthiness.